scholarslab/scholarslab.github.io/collections/_people/chris-forster.md

 - Graduate Fellow, 2007-2008
 ---

+Chris Forster was a Graduate Fellow 2007-2008.
+Shortly after that role, his bio text read:

 Former NINES Fellow, Scholars' Lab Fellow, and HASTAC Scholar.
 Currently Assistant Professor of English at Syracuse University.
 I completed my PhD at the University of Virginia in August, 2011.